-Once places have been given to children with specific needs (Categories 1 and 2) or those with brothers or sisters already in school (Category 3), all other applicants (Category 4) are then ranked according to an accurate straight-line distance from the school.
+Once places have been given to children with specific needs (Categories 1 and 2) or those with brothers or sisters already in school (Category 3), all other applicants (Category 4) are then ranked according to an accurate straight-line distance between school and the home address.
 Those living closest to the school will be given the remaining places.
-Once 30 places are allocated, no further places are allocated (even if applicant 31 falls in Category 3).
+Once 30 places are allocated, no further places are allocated.
 Children who cannot be offered a place at this school may be offered a place at another school.
-Only when a child can be offered two or more schools (given they meet the criteria and are ranked within the Planned Admissions Number for the school), is the parents’ preference taken into account.
+Only when a child can be offered a place at two or more schools (given they meet the criteria and are ranked within the Planned Admissions Number for the school), is the parents’ preference taken into account.

 Offer of a Place

 All local authorities offer places for reception classes on the same day.
-This is usually in April.
+This is usually in mid-April.
 You will receive a letter from your local authority letting you know which school you have been offered.
 If you have applied online, you can also access this information via your online account.
 If you wish to accept the place offered to you, you will need to do so within a short timescale.
 If you wish to reject the place offered to you, you may be not be offered another place at a school of your choice.

 If your child is not offered a place at this school, you have the right to submit an appeal.
 In doing so, you must present a very strong case as to why your child should attend this school rather than the one which has been allocated for them.
 Once you have submitted your appeal application, you will be invited to attend an Appeals Hearing and present your case to an independent appeals panel.
 It is the Panel’s role to listen to your case and to decide whether or not it is strong enough for your appeal to be upheld (usually on the basis that the offer they have made is unreasonable) and the Local Authority obliged to offer you a place at the school.

 Please note that the school cannot get involved in supporting parents’ appeals for places.
 Parents cannot, therefore, expect the school to support an appeal or provide an argument that a child should attend this school rather than another school.
 The fact that a child has attended our nursery (and has, we appreciate, established friendships and routines) is not usually a strong enough argument to uphold an appeal for a place in nursery.
 In the interest of all pupils, the school is committed to maintaining class sizes at the planned admission number.
 It strongly argues against admitting additional children beyond that number.
 The school is asked to provide to the Appeals Panel a general statement with reasons why the school cannot accept admissions beyond the planned admissions number.
 We believe that admitting any additional pupils would be detrimental to the quality of education we aim to provide at Northenden and may lead to over-crowding in our very small school.
 Schools are invited to attend the Appeals Hearings as observers and to answer any questions the Panel may have for the school.